 I walked out.
 A dramatic exit!

-edia attention for a few weeks in October 1968.
-Sometimes it was referred to as ‘the Eidelson case’ creating great amusement amongst my friends.
+This suspension became the subject of media attention for several weeks in October/November 1968.
+Often it was referred to as ‘the Eidelson case’ creating great amusement amongst my friends.
 They nicknamed me ‘Case’ for a long time.
 It shocked many people to learn that secondary students were taking political action and communicating with other secondary schools, university students and politicians.

 It was very traumatic to be suspended from school and subject to criticism from powerful groups like the principal’s association, media, the Minister for Education (Lindsay Thompson) and the Liberal Party.
-But it also showed that there were many voices in society who supported students in speaking out.
-It was also an incredible learning experience that has helped me in many areas of public life since.
+But it showed that many voices in society were supportive of students in having a voice on public issues.
+In retrospect it was a great learning experience that has helped me in many areas of public life since.
 I coordinated advocacy programs across Victoria for many years and have been involved in many campaigns.

-Australian society was rigid, conservative and autocratic and I, almost accidentally, was part of a movement that shook it up.
-It established in the public mind that secondary students would participate in political debate regardless of expectations
+Australian society was rigid, conservative and autocratic and we at Melbourne High, almost accidentally, were part of a movement that shook it up.
+It established in the public mind that secondary students would participate in political debate regardless of expectations.’

-The following year I attended the 40 year reunion of Melbourne High School VCE class of 1969.
-The Principal formally apologised to the group for my expulsion and presented me with a recent copy of Sentinel in which he had written an article urging students to use Sentinel Underground as an example!
-Such is life.
+The following year I attended the 40-year reunion of Melbourne High School VCE class of 1969.
+The Principal formally apologised to the group for my expulsion and presented me with a recent copy of Sentinel in which he had written an article urging students to use Sentinel Underground as an example for their school publication.
+Such is the wheel of life.’

 There were many other incidents, apart from Melbourne High School, where schools reacted to underground papers with disciplinary action.
 Two years later many secondary students who participated in the huge moratorium march led by Jim Cairns were threatened with expulsion from schools.

-The drama that erupted in the media, like most of our daily diet of news passed soon enough.
-Today the student underground movement is a tiny blip on the radar of history.
-Re-examining the clippings today however reveals a fascinating debate about free speech, the rights of students and the purpose of education.
+The media drama, like most daily news soon passed.
+Today the student underground movement is a tiny blip on the radar of history. but re-examining the clippings today reveals a fascinating debate about free speech, the rights of students and the purpose of education.
 It remains a microcosm of the protest movement of the 1960s and 1970s before society and students went back to sleep.

 Hopefully our education system today respects the core values of young people actively participating in society and demanding a say in the decisions that affect them in the world.